Skip to content

 }

-Playwright Framework Design (POM + Fixtures)
+Playwright Framework Design (POM + Fixtures):

 For experienced engineer Playwright interview, framework design is the most heavily tested area.
 A production-grade Playwright framework combines the Page Object Model (POM) for encapsulation with custom fixtures for dependency injection and reusability.

-Recommended Folder Structure
+Recommended Folder Structure:

 playwright-framework/